Helping Federal Employees and Annuitants Understand Their Benefits

 Self Plus One

-The 2022 Self Plus One rates were recently published for this option.
-The rate reductions for self plus one continue to be disapointing overall with little cost differences between Self Plus One and Self Plus family coverage.
+The 2024 Self Plus One rates were recently published for this option.
+The rate reductions for self plus one continue to be disappointing overall with little cost differences between Self Plus One and Self Plus family coverage.
 In some cases, the enrollee share of premiums for the Self Plus One enrollment type will be higher than for the Self and Family enrollment type.
 Enrollees who wish to cover one eligible family member are free to elect either the Self and Family or Self Plus One enrollment type.

 Self Plus One enrollment type in the Federal Employees Health Benefits (FEHB) Program allows you to cover yourself and one eligible family member you designate to be covered.
 All FEHB plans (your health insurance plans) now offer a Self Only, a Self Plus One, and a Self and Family enrollment type.